FilippoGurioli/test-2-code-llm/docs/design.md

     LLMProviderInterface <|-- GeminiFlashProvider
 ```

-## Execution Validator
+## Test Validator

-The Execution Validator is responsible for executing the generated code against the provided test suite in a sandboxed environment.
+The Test Validator is responsible for executing the generated code against the provided test suite in a sandboxed environment.
 It ensures that the generated code meets the functional requirements specified by the tests.

 ```mermaid
 ---